 Forging = solving SIS

-Forging a signature for a new message means finding a short $z'$ satisfying the verification equation without knowing $s$.
+Forging a signature for a new message means finding a short $z^\prime$ satisfying the verification equation without knowing $s$.
 This is exactly an instance of SIS in the lattice defined by $A$ and the public key.
 Hardness of SIS implies unforgeability of the signature scheme.

 Module-SIS